GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Introduction

 \section{Introduction}

 Efficient implementations of rigid body dynamics and their gradients have become key computational kernels for robotics applications.
-Originally required mostly for the nonlinear trajectory optimization sub-problems of model-based planning and control systems for high degrees-of-freedom robots~\cite{Farshidian17,Giftthaler17,Plancher19a,Kleff20}, these computational kernels are growing in importance for machine learning (ML) techniques~\cite{Carius20,Omer20,Hoeller20,Gros20,Morgan21}.
+Originally required mostly for the nonlinear trajectory optimization sub-problems of model-based planning and control systems for high degrees-of-freedom robots~\cite{Farshidian17,Giftthaler17,Plancher19a,Kleff20}, these computational kernels are also growing in importance for machine learning (ML) techniques~\cite{Carius20,Omer20,Hoeller20,Gros20,Morgan21}.

 Despite being highly accurate and optimized, existing implementations of spatial-algebra-based approaches to rigid body dynamics~\cite{Featherstone08} do not take advantage of opportunities for parallelism present in the algorithm, limiting their performance~\cite{Frigerio16,Carpentier18,Carpentier19,Neuman19}.
 This is critical because there is natural parallelism in many bottleneck computations involving rigid body dynamics in robotics~\cite{Williams17,Plancher18,Morgan21}.
-For example, the gradient of forward dynamics accounts for $30$\% to $90$\% of the total computational time of typical nonlinear model-predictive control (MPC) implementations~\cite{Koenemann15,Neunert16b,Carpentier18,Plancher18}, and is naturally parallel across the discrete points in the trajectory.
+For example, the gradient of forward dynamics accounts for $30$\% to $90$\% of typical nonlinear model-predictive control (MPC) implementations~\cite{Koenemann15,Neunert16b,Carpentier18,Plancher18}, and is naturally parallel across the discrete points in the trajectory.

 While there is a growing need for parallel computation, the performance of multi-core CPUs has been limited by thermal dissipation, enforcing a utilization wall that restricts the performance a single chip can deliver~\cite{Esmaeilzadeh11,Venkatesh10}.
 This has motivated increased use of GPUs, which can provide opportunities for higher performance by supporting larger-scale parallelism within a single chip.